 If there is one thing nurses know a lot about, its healthcare, yet that doesn’t mean they always put theirs first, and this is why burnout is so frequent; the nurse is so focused on their patients that they forget to take care of themselves, and wear themselves out.

 Getting enough sleep is part of the solution.
-When you are a nurse, you will most likely work shifts with strange patterns that don’t always lend themselves to sleeping properly.
+As a nurse, you will most likely work shifts with strange patterns that don’t always lend themselves to sleeping properly.

-However, sleep is crucial no matter what your shift pattern or how long you’re working for.
-If you don’t sleep enough, not only will you be tired, but your immune system won’t be as strong as it should be, and your mind won’t be focused.
+However, sleep is crucial no matter your shift pattern or how long you work.
+If you don’t sleep enough, you will not be tired; your immune system won’t be as strong as it should be, and your mind won’t be focused.

 This can lead to you developing colds, coughs, and other bugs, and it can mean that you aren’t concentrating to the fullest on what you’re doing, making your work even harder than it would otherwise be.

-When you sleep enough, you will be more alert, you will have greater stamina, your mood will improve, you will feel more motivated, and this means that burnout will be pushed much further away from you.
+When you sleep enough, you will be more alert, have greater stamina, improve your mood, and feel more motivated, which means that burnout will be pushed much further away from you.

-Getting a good night’s (or day’s) sleep will depend on a number of different things, but if you can make your bedroom as comfortable as possible, this will certainly help.
+Getting a good night’s (or day’s) sleep will depend on several different things, but if you can make your bedroom as comfortable as possible, this will help.

 Care For Your Mental And Physical Health

-If you start implementing this small amount of exercise into your days (including your days off if possible), you can reduce the chances of burnout.
+If you start implementing this small amount of exercise into your days (including your days off, you can reduce the chances of burnout.

 On top of your physical health, you also need to think about your mental health.
-The best way to do this is to take time off when you need to.
+The best way to do this is to take time off when needed.

-Just as you would take a day off when you are sick with a cold or a cough or a migraine, for example, if you’re feeling overwhelmed, unfocused, anxious, stressed, and so on, you should also take a day off.
+Just as you would take a day off when you are sick with a cold, cough, or migraine, for example, if you’re feeling overwhelmed, unfocused, anxious, stressed, and so on, you should also take a day off.

-Use that day to go outside and breathe in the fresh air, visit a museum, read a book, bake something delicious, or even just stay in bed and binge on a box set.
+Use that day to go outside and breathe in the fresh air, visit a museum, read a book, bake something delicious, or stay in bed and binge on a box set.

-Do whatever it is that makes you happy, and that puts you back in the right frame of mind to be able to go back to work and help your patients in the way they need to be helped.
+Do whatever makes you happy, and that puts you back in the right frame of mind to go back to work and help your patients in the way they need to be helped.

-There is no point in understanding that talking to someone who has expert ideas and can offer the right advice is a good idea and then not doing anything about it.
+No point in understanding talking to someone who has expert ideas and can offer the right advice is a good idea and not doing anything about it.

-It may well feel like just one more thing to add to your long to-do list at first, but once you start your sessions and you can feel how it’s helping you, you’ll know you’ve made the right choice.
+It may feel like just one more thing to add to your long to-do list at first, but once you start your sessions and feel how it’s helping you, you’ll know you’ve made the right choice.